chalvors/Septicemia/Doc/BOSS_README.md

 * BossStatsUpgradeHealth(BossStats wrapee) - Constructor and sets the wrapee sent into the class
 * GetDamage() - Returns wrapee's health + some value and applies it to the boss, "decorating it" */
+BaseBoss
+/*
+* This class is a child of Bosses and contains functions to set the stats of a boss to what the wrapee has
+* WrapDamage() - Updates the damage for the boss
+* WrapHealth() - Updates the health for the boss
+* Start() - Initializes bases stats
+* FixedUpdate() - Updates Boss's stats, scales with round number
+* GetDamage() - Gets the Boss's current damage
+* GetHealth() - Gets the Boss's current health
+*/

 AIPath.cs
+/*
+* Sets all of the movement setting for the Boss
+*/
 Seeker.cs
+/*
+* Sets the path calls for a single Boss object
+*/
 AIDestinationSetter.cs
+/*
+* Sets the destination for the Boss object
+*/

+TROUBLESHOOTING TIPS?-------------------------------------------------------------------------------------------
+- Make sure everything is referenced in the inspector if you are getting Null Reference Errors